translate/terminator/docs/tbx_conformance.rst

   the `<termNote>` tag indicating in the `"type"` attribute the value `"partOfSpeech"`.
-The TBX standard doesn't define a part of speech values list (like `"noun"`, `"verb"`,...), but the TBX-Basic standard (a simplified subset of TBX) defines a short list of part of speech values which we can reuse and that can be completed if necessary.
+The TBX standard doesn't define a part of speech values list (like `"noun"`, `"verb"`,...), but the TBX-Basic standard (a simplified subset of TBX) defines a short list of part of speech values which Terminator uses.
+  Other values can be added in order to complete that list if necessary.
 It goes on translation level.

   .. code-block:: xml